vasilakisfil/SimpleAMS/README.md

 ## Usage
 The gem's interface has been inspired by ActiveModel Serializers 0.9.2, 0.10.stable, jsonapi-rb and Ember Data.
-However, **it has been built for POROs and does not relate to Rails in any case** other than some nostalgia for the (advanced at that time) pre-0.10 ActiveModel Serialiers.
+However, **it has been built for POROs, does not rely in any dependency and does not relate to Rails in any case** other than some nostalgia for the (advanced at that time) pre-0.10 ActiveModel Serialiers.

 ### Simple case

-Usually you rarely need all the advanced options.
+You will rarely need all the advanced options.
 Usually you will have something like that:

 ```ruby
 class UserSerializer